 If you die without a valid Will you die 'intestate'.
 By making a Will you choose how your assets (money, property and posessions) are distributed and to whom.
-Under the law of intestacy the people to whom you would like to leave your estate may receive little, or nothing at all, and others may benefit whom you would not wish to, if you die without a valid will.
+Under the law of intestacy, the people to whom you would like to leave your estate may receive little, or nothing at all, and others may benefit whom you would not wish to.